rd78/health-connect/README.md

 # health-connect
-A repository of health services
+A repository of healthy connections